Taylor921/Arduino-LDR-Application/README.md

 #include <WiFiClientSecure.h>
 #include <ThingerESP32.h>
 ```
+These lines are used to include the necessary libraries for this program.
+WiFiClientSecure contains the wifi functions which will be utilized to connect the device to Wi-Fi.
+ThingerESP32, previously described, allows the device to utilize the established Wi-Fi connection to upload information to the thinger.io platform.
 ```
 #define USERNAME "your_user_name"
 #define DEVICE_ID "your_device_id"
 #define DEVICE_CREDENTIAL "your_device_credential"
 ```
+To properly connect to the thinger.io platform, the above definitions are made using the Username and device parameters previously setup on the thinger.io platform.
+This provides a method for the device to output directly to the user's account.
+To set these, simply enter the Username, Device Id, and Device credentials between the quotation marks as they appear on the site.
 ```
 #define SSID "your_wifi_ssid"
 #define SSID_PASSWORD "your_wifi_ssid_password"
 ```
+Defining the SSID and password for the Wi-Fi network is necessary to transmit data to the thinger.io platform.
+The SSID and password for this network can be entered between the quotation marks above.
 ```
 int lightvalue = 0;
 int photoRes=A4;
 ```
+The light value of the sensor and the pin(A4) of the photoresistor must be listed as integers before the setup so that they are both defined.
 ```
 ThingerESP32 thing(USERNAME, DEVICE_ID, DEVICE_CREDENTIAL);
 ```
+The above function calls the user information previously defined to properly link the ThingerESP32 library to the appropriate account.
 ```
 void setup() {
   Serial.begin(115200);